Belfast Metropolitan College: Campuses

-Belfast Met has three main campuses.
-They are Millfield Campus, Castlereagh Campus, and Titanic Quarter Campus.
+Belfast Met has four campuses; Titanic Quarter, Millfied, Castlereagh and Springvale e3 - with Titanic Quarter campus serving as the main campus of the college.

-Belfast Met also has several smaller centres around the city such as e3 at Springvale Campus, opened in 2012.

 The city centre campuses at Brunswick Street and College Square East were sold when the Titanic Quarter campus opened in 2011.
 College Square East was made into student accommodation in 2016 at a cost of £16 million, but it retains its exterior appearance due to being a listed building.

 Academic courses

-Belfast Met offers courses from GCSE level to GNVQ and even undergraduate courses.
+Belfast Met offers both leisure courses and courses leading to qualifications.
+Courses leading to a qualification are offered at ISCED Level 1 - Level 6 (Only one Level 7 course is offered).

+Below is a list of subject areas courses are offered in: (Note: Courses may have different names and several courses may exist within each subject area - some categories may be missing or redundant, due to new and old courses.
+Course list correct as of January 2026.)